-The Boston-Haifa Connection international conference explores pressing questions of what it means to be Jewish today and how we can best engage with other Jews in Israel and America.
-The conference brings together key stakeholders in the Jewish world including relevant intellectuals, academics, public officials, educators and NGO leaders to grapple with issues of modernity and Jewish identity.
-The conference is hosted by the University of Haifa in partnership with the Ruderman Program for American Jewish Studies.
+The Boston-Haifa Connection international conference explored pressing questions of what it means to be Jewish today and how we can best engage with other Jews in Israel and America.
+The conference brought together key stakeholders in the Jewish world including relevant intellectuals, academics, public officials, educators and NGO leaders to grapple with issues of modernity and Jewish identity.
+The conference was hosted by the University of Haifa in partnership with the Ruderman Program for American Jewish Studies.

 Math and Science Teacher Education: Academic and Practical Perspectives on School-based Teacher Training

 Partnerships between institutions of higher education and schools are essential in educating teachers.
 Oranim hosted an international conference exploring school-based teacher training in math and science.
 The conference was sponsored by the Trump Foundation, which aims to improve educational achievement in Israel in math and science.